ronakupadhyaya/SQL/day1/Migration.md

 DROP TABLE users;
 ```

-When you're in the `sql/day1/migrate` folder run:
+When you're in the `sql/day1/migrate` folder create a migration named `add-users` by running:

 ```
 db-migrate create add-users --sql-file
 ```

+Let's break this command down:

+1. `db-migrate`: the package we just installed from npm
+1. `create` tells `db-migrate` to create a new migrations
+1. `add-users`: The name of the migration we're creating.
+We try to give
+migrations descriptive names like `add-users` because it makes easier to read
+them later but you can choose any name.
+1. `--sql-file`: tells `db-migrate` to create SQL files for us to put migration
+code into.

-This will create a migrations directory (if it hasn't already been created) and will create the following files:
+This will create a migrations directory and will create the following files:

 ```
 migrations/20171025160224-add-users.js